Curriculum Overview

 At Bowness-on-Solway Primary School, your children are at the heart of what we do.
 We are very fortunate to be able to teach in small classes and this genuine family feel means that every member of staff knows every child well.

 We believe all children are entitled to a broad and balanced curriculum which is right for them.
-At Bowness, we use our fantastic surroundings to stimulate and engage our children, instilling pride in our rural location of outstanding natural beauty.
-We are also determined for our children to be aware of the world outside our village and we ensure that they have a range of experiences instilling a lifelong love of learning and an ambition for their future.
+At Bowness, we use our fantastic surroundings to stimulate and engage our children, instilling pride in our rural location, situated in an area of outstanding natural beauty.
+We are also determined for our children to be aware of the world outside our village and we ensure that they have a range of experiences which promote a lifelong love of learning and an ambition for their future.

 We utilise the outdoors and have a purpose-built outdoor classroom as well as a forest, fields, nearby shore and local buildings.